D&D 5e Guide: How To Play A Wizard

 Enchantment is one of the better schools for dealing with a single powerful creature.
-Features like Hypnotic Gaze let you take out a foe without spending a spell slot, and Split Enchantment doubles the potency of your enchantments, letting you take on two creatures for the price of one.
+Features like Hypnotic Gaze let you take out a foe without spending a spell slot.
+Split Enchantment doubles the potency of your enchantments, letting you take on two creatures for the price of one.

 Evocation is a school that’s all about blasting your enemies.
 But like, carefully.
-There are some powerful abilities in this subclass, including the ability to drop an AoE on a bunch of foes without worrying about hitting your friends thanks to sculpt spell.
+There are some powerful abilities in this subclass.
+This includes the ability to drop an AoE on a bunch of foes without worrying about hitting your friends.
+Thanks, sculpt spell!
 And One per day being able to decide a spell is going to deal maximum damage is pretty incredible.
 More so because you can spend HP to gain the benefit of this ability again and again throughout your adventuring day.

 Necromancy is better at being an evil cleric than the actual evil clerics.
-If you know that you are going to be dealing with undead, then you definitely want a necromancer at your service.
+If you know that you are going to be dealing with undead, you need a necromancer.
 You’ll gain the ability to buff based on whatever stitched together monstrosity you’re calling your friend this time.

 Transmutation is another excellent battlefield control school.
 Transmutation has a lot of the spells like Polymorph, which can help turn the tide of a fight.
-If you want to change up the way everything on the battlefield is arranged, this one is the school for you.
+If you want to rearrange the battlefield, this one is the school for you.

 But let’s not forget War Wizards out of Xanathar’s Guide to Everything–which showcases the Wizard’s ability to take to a fight.
 You’ll want to be casting concentration spells to gain a boost to your armor class.
-This is great because you’ll also want to be close to the enemy spellcasters out there so you can juice up your combat spells with some power surges.
+This is great because you’ll also want to be close to the enemy spellcasters out there.
+That way, you can juice up your combat spells with some power surges.

 Or the Bladesinger which is most recently reprinted in Tasha’s Cauldron of Everything.
-This is a much more defensive spellcaster–you’ll have the ability to “bladesing” which makes it harder to hit you, as well as giving you the occasional melee attack.
+This is a much more defensive spellcaster.
+You’ll have the ability to “bladesing” which makes it harder to hit you.
+It also gives you the occasional melee attack.

 Finally, the Order of Scribes wizard is the ultimate wizard.
 They put everything they have into a magical book that advises them and empowers them.
-The biggest thing they do is gain the ability to swap out damage types of some of their spells–which can let you get around damage resistances and immunities, and the rest is gravy.
+Their biggest move is their ability to swap out damage types of some of their spells.
+That lets you get around damage resistances and immunities.
+The rest is gravy.

-Creating a wizard can be daunting, but with the right kind of focus on your initial spells, you’ll be set up for your first few levels as you transition from not having any hit points to being able to run the show.
+Creating a wizard can be daunting.
+But with the right kind of focus on your initial spells, you’ll be set up for your first few levels.
+Then you can transition from no hit points to running the show.
 The class can be incredibly rewarding to play, and when done right, they make everyone in the party shine.